Earn Your BFA in NYC

-Our First–Year Foundation Program is focused on studio and critical art theory courses that will enable you to explore many forms of philosophy and art making.
-You will develop technical and analytical skills, as well as creative discipline and a clearer understanding of the relationship between art and society.
+Our first–year Foundation Program is a focused progression of studio and critical art theory courses enables students to explore many forms and philosophies of art making, giving them an unusually wide array of skills and visual languages with which to express their ideas.
+Students develop technical and analytical skills, as well as creative discipline, and a clearer understanding of the relationship between art and society.

-- A broad base of knowledge in the humanities, social sciences and sciences, which complements the art-making process and provides you with opportunities to interpret the meaning of you artwork.
+- A broad base of knowledge in the humanities, social sciences, and sciences, which complements the art-making process and provides you with opportunities to interpret the meaning of your artwork.